brodjoey111/propcopia/replit.md

 # Futures Trade Copier Dashboard

 ## Overview
 The Futures Trade Copier Dashboard is a comprehensive application designed to automate futures trading by replicating trades from master accounts to multiple follower accounts.
-It supports NinjaTrader and Tradovate platforms, offering features like real-time trade synchronization, performance monitoring, and customizable position scaling.
+It supports **Tradovate**, **Tradeify** (via ProjectX Gateway API), and **NinjaTrader** platforms, offering features like real-time trade synchronization, performance monitoring, and customizable position scaling.
 The system provides a visual dashboard for tracking account balances, P&L, and trade execution, aiming to deliver a professional financial app experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.